mtm1517/Backend/README.md

 # HomeCook

-Download the files from https://github.com/mtm1517/Backend.git.
+Download the project files from https://github.com/mtm1517/Backend.git.

 This project was bootstrapped with Create React App.